picoxr/get-wifi-bluetooth-status/README.md

 ```

 ## Interface
-Write these methods in a script, and set the script as a component of a GameObject named setState.
+Write these methods in a script, and set the script as a component of a GameObject named "setState".
 refer to section 3 of the Guideline above.

 setBluetoothState(string bluetoothState){};<br>